 Registers are presented in two parts.
 Part 1 provides a comprehensive list of all Brownfield sites in Pendle that are suitable for housing development.
 Part 2 provides a list of those Brownfield sites included on Part 1 where the Council has granted ‘permission in principle’.
 In Pendle the Council has agreed not to grant permission in principle on any of the sites in Part 1 at this stage – as a consequence there is no Part 2 Register.

 Pendle’s Brownfield Land Register

-The pilot Brownfield Register for Pendle can be downloaded below along with plans of each site included on the register.
+The Pendle Brownfield Register can be downloaded below along with plans of each of the sites included on the register.
 An interactive map showing the sites is also available below.

 - Pendle Brownfield Register Site Pro-formas (pdf file)

 - Pendle Brownfield Register (GIS .shp files)